brenda1602/docker-ros-iron/README.md

-# docker_ros_iron
+# docker_ros_humble
-Launch a pre-configured Docker container with ROS Iron, ready for development and testing.
+Launch a pre-configured Docker container with ROS humble, ready for development and testing.